gomerudo/tuetimeseries/exercises/exercise2_2.md

 ```

-The p-value is lower than 0.5, rejecting the null that autocorrelations are 0.
-Hence, they are significant and this is not an adequate model.
+The p-value is lower than 0.5, rejecting the null they are independent.
+Hence, they may be correlated and this is not an adequate model.

 ## c)